 3. Have an idea of where your priorities lie in terms of the sourcing of the materials.
 Do you want Australian gems?
-Is it vital that the diamond be known origin or is conflict free ok?
+Is it vital that the diamond is of known origin or is conflict-free ok?
 Would you prefer recycled metals or Fair Trade / Fair Mined?
 Just an idea, as you can discuss the pros and cons with your jeweller.

 4. Ask what kind of documentation (if any) will come with the jewellery piece.
 There are a few things you can ask about; a hallmark – which denotes the purity of the gold or platinum; a diamond certificate – could be GIA or IGL; a certificate of origin for the gems – these could be an informal certificate from your jeweller or a formal, certified document from a gem studies laboratory, but something to say where the gem was sourced.

 5. Ask about the processes that will be involved in the making of your jewellery.
 Will it be fully hand-made?
 Are any pieces going to be 3D printed (CAD/CAM)?
 Is the piece going to be made on the premises or by someone else?